-In 2020-2021, students who have exceeded the time to degree limit will not be placed on academic probation.
-They will be notified that they will be on academic probation starting in Fall 2021 if they have not yet graduated.
+Due to COVID-related delays, for 2021-2022, students who have exceeded the time to degree limit will not be placed on academic probation.

 Probation based on program recommendation.
 Programs monitor the academic progress of their students.
 Factors that a program may use to assess academic progress include, but are not limited to, performance in course work; satisfactory and timely completion of all milestones as determined by the program; satisfactory progress in research; overall graduate and / or program GPA; and performance on qualifying, preliminary, and other examinations.
-Failure to meet these requirements can result in the program recommending to the Graduate College that the student be placed on probation or dismissed by the Graduate College.
+Failure to meet these requirements can result in the program recommending to the Graduate College that the student be placed on probation or dropped by the Graduate College.
 The Graduate College will review the recommendation.
 If it is determined that the student will be placed on probation, the Graduate College will communicate the length of the probationary period and requirements for returning to Good Standing.

 Admission on limited status due to low GPA or no comparable bachelor's degree.
 Students who are admitted to the Graduate College on limited status because of no comparable bachelor's degree or low GPA are admitted on probation (see Chapter 1.4 for more information).
-If these students do not meet the minimum GPA for their program in the first fall or spring semester of graduate work, they will receive a notice of dismissal from the Graduate College.
+If these students do not meet the minimum GPA for their program in the first fall or spring semester of graduate work, they will receive a notice of of drop status from the Graduate College.